katiehuangx/Maven-Unicorn-Challenge/README.md

 ## 💡 Highlights

 - Valuations in year 2021 makes up one-third of total valuations since the beginning of time.
-- Unicorns in United States and China outperformed the rest of the world consisting up to 72% overall valuations.
+- Unicorns in United States and China outperformed the rest of the world with 72% overall valuations.
-- Bytedance, SpaceX, SHEIN and Stripe are the most successful unicorns which performed better than an average unicorn at $231 billion.
+- Bytedance, SpaceX, SHEIN and Stripe are the most successful unicorns which performed better than an average unicorn at $71 billion.
-- Unicorns in AI, E-Commerce and Fintech industries are valued higher than the average unicorn at $3.6 billion.
+- Unicorns in AI, E-Commerce, Fintech and Edtech industries are valued higher than the average unicorn at $3.5 billion.
 - A unicorn takes an average of 7 years to attain valuation of $1billion and become a unicorn.

 ## ✏️ Data Wrangling